Elephants walking by a river in Botswana

 Arrival at Maun International Airport

 Welcome to Botswana.
 Upon arrival at Maun International Airport, in the north-west of the country, you step into one of southern Africa’s busiest aviation hubs and the undisputed gateway to the legendary Okavango Delta.
 Even before landing, you are treated to a spectacular preview, with low-altitude vistas over a vast, shimmering mosaic of waterways and islands.
-Your private driver for the whole trip will be waiting for you in the arrivals hall.
+Your private driver will be waiting for you in the arrivals hall.
 He will take you to your lodge, where you can get some rest after your long journey and enjoy genuine Botswana hospitality.
 This is where your dream safari begins!

 Activities: